Table of Contents

 The good thing about the organic garden is that poisons don’t kill the pollinators.
 Look for plants that will attract these pollinators such as lavender, marigold, oregano, and zinnia, to name a few.

 Finally, realize that all gardeners make mistakes.
 The key is learning from them.
-But learning about these popular mistakes beforehand can go a long way in producing a beautiful and healthy organic garden the very first time.
+But learning about these popular mistakes or common mistake starting organic garden beforehand, can go a long way in producing a beautiful and healthy organic garden the very first time.